Why are dogs so sick? Why are they suffering from the same diseases humans suffer … diabetes, cancer, allergies, liver disease, leaky gut and more?

-If the ingredients are decent and the processing is minimal, keeping the nutrients more intact, the food can pass AAFCO standards without fake Chinese vitamins.
+If the ingredients are decent and the processing is minimal … the food can pass AAFCO standards without fake vitamins.

-Sadly, less than 1% of kibbles are made without synthetics.
-But here is the (short) list, in case you’re wondering:
+But less than 1% of kibbles don’t use synthetics.
+Here is the (short) list, in case you’re wondering:

 As much as I’d love a longer list, that’s all I know of.
-If you manufacture a kibble made without synthetics, please contact us and we’ll happily update the list.
+If you manufacture kibble made without synthetics, please contact us.
+We’d be happy to update the list.

-Of course many raw and some freeze-dried foods are made without synthetics – but certainly not all of them!
+Of course, there are many raw and some freeze-dried foods made without synthetics but not all!
 Many raw diets are “fortified” with vitamins.
 That means they’re incomplete and unbalanced without them.

 Doesn’t it make you wonder why they need those vitamins?

 What’s missing in the food?
-Why do most companies choose synthetic nutrition when we know other companies can offer complete nutrition without synthetics?
+Why do companies choose synthetics when others can offer complete nutrition without them?

-And my question to you is, why feed your dog an overly-processed diet that relies on fake Chinese vitamins as its source of nutrition?
+And my question to you is … why feed your dog an over-processed diet that relies on fake vitamins as its source of nutrition?

 Now you know you have choices.
 And now that you know better, please do your dog a favor and do better.